leefuller23/www/content/about.md

 This site is just a collection of notes, personal reminders and general trash.

 It is hosted on my home lab in the most complex way possible.
 I will write about it one day.
 For now I track the uptime [here](https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z)

-If everything is working it is rebuilt from [hugo markdown](https://github.com/leefuller23/www) each day at midnight.
-The most recent build time is added to the end of this page.
-Sometimes I break my gitlab instance and rebuilds break for days or weeks.
-It's okay.